 Updated: 27 May 2020

 A: In academic writing, we typically use three categories of shortened forms.
 These are shortened words, shortened phrases and symbols.
 Shortened words are abbreviations and contractions.
 Shortened phrases can be acronyms or initialisms.
 Symbols are used to represent words, concepts and units of measurement.
 Authors sometimes get confused about these but there are just a few basic rules to understand, and then, you are ready to go!

 Q: What are abbreviations?

 A: An abbreviation has the first letter of a word and one or more other letters, but not the last letter.
-It always ends with a full stop: for example, ‘Victoria’ becomes ‘Vic.’ with a full stop.
+It sometimes ends with a full stop: for example, in some styles, ‘Victoria’ becomes ‘Vic.’ with a full stop.
 What do you do if ‘Vic.’ ends the sentence?
 Then, use only one full stop to avoid having two full stops in a row.

 Q: What are contractions?

 A: We form a contraction using the first letter of a word, the last letter and sometimes one or more of the other letters, but we don’t use a full stop with it.
 For example, ‘Queensland’ becomes ‘Qld’ without a full stop.
 Did you know that the correct contractions for ‘Mister’ and ‘Doctor’ in British/Australian English are ‘Mr’ and ‘Dr’?
 Remember, this rule does not apply to American English, which usually includes a full stop after contractions.

 Q: What are acronyms and initialisms?